Titantek/ada-outlier-datastory/content.md

 </div>

 {: .box-note}
-   In the case of a continuous predictor, a positive (resp. negative) coefficient $$\beta$$ means that the log odds of the outcome are increased (resp. decreased) by $$\beta$$ per standard-deviation increase of the corresponding predictor.
-For a binary predictor taking values 0 or 1, it represents an increase (resp. decrease) by $$\beta$$ if the binary predictor takes a value of 1. \
+   In the case of a continuous predictor, a positive (respectively negative) coefficient $$\beta$$ means that the log odds of the outcome are increased (respectively decreased) by $$\beta$$ per standard-deviation increase of the corresponding predictor.
+For a binary predictor taking values 0 or 1, it represents an increase (respectively decrease) by $$\beta$$ if the binary predictor takes a value of 1. \
-   The change in probabilities follows the trend of the log odds one but depends on the initial value of the probability.
+   The change in probabilities follows the trend of the log odds but depends on the initial value of the probability.

-As we were stating it previously, the probability of finding an article is increased when the article belongs to the Geography or Countries category!
+As we were stating previously, the probability of finding an article is increased when the article belongs to the Geography or Countries category!
 It is also true for Mathematics.
-On the other hand, it is harder to reach an article in the Design_and_Technology category or Language_and_literature: the odds are decreased of 41%!
-It is also true for target articles  in the Everyday_life category that decrease the odds by 36%.
-The only source category that has a significant impact is again Design_and_Technology.
+On the other hand, it is harder to reach an article in the Design_and_Technology category or Language_and_literature: the odds are decreased by 41%!
+It happens as well for target articles in the Everyday_life category: the odds decrease by 36%.
+The only source category that has a significant impact is Design_and_Technology.
 It matches quite well our previous observations.

-The longer the shortest path, the smaller the probability of success is: it decreases the odds of 8% for an increase of 1 of the shortest path.
+The longer the shortest path, the smaller the probability of success.
+For an increase of 1 in the shortest path, the odds decrease by 8%.
 It coincides with the success rate observed previously, that decreases the longer the shortest path.
-As expected, the opposite effect happen for the number of links to target: having 93 more links pointing to an article multiplies the odds of finding it by 2.36.
+As expected, the opposite effect happens for the number of links to the target article: having 93 more links pointing to an article multiplies the odds of finding it by 2.36.
 It also agrees with our previous hypotheses.